Deltares/fews-web-oc/docs/public/deployments/README.md

 In the "Modules" folder of the Delft-FEWS Region Home folder, create a directory named: "weboc".
 Unzip the Delft-FEWS Web OC distribution into that folder.
-Create a subfolder "WEB-INF" in the weboc folder.
+Create a subfolder "WEB-INF" in the weboc folder (step not required when a full Web OC distribution has been provided by Deltares).

-Create the file "[web.xml](delftfews-sa/Modules/weboc/WEB-INF/web.xml)" in the WEB-INF folder.
+Create the file "[web.xml](delftfews-sa/Modules/weboc/WEB-INF/web.xml)" in the WEB-INF folder (step not required when a full Web OC distribution has been provided by Deltares).

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>